composerjs/virtual-file/README.md

 <p align="center">
   VirtualFile is an object that represents a Buffer and it's metadata.
   Though this object is comparable to a <a href="https://github.com/gulpjs/vinyl">Vinyl</a>
-  object, the intention is that instances of `VirtualFile` are truly simple, and flat metadata objects.
+  object, the intention is that instances of <pre>VirtualFile</pre> are truly simple, and flat metadata objects.
 It does not provide output helpers.
 It's just metadata and the Buffer content.
 </p>